B-Sides & Rarities (Nick Cave and the Bad Seeds album)

-B-Sides & Rarities is a 3CD compilation by Nick Cave and the Bad Seeds, released in March 2005.
+B-Sides & Rarities is a compilation album by Nick Cave and the Bad Seeds, released in March 2005.
 It features over 20 years of the band's B-sides and previously unreleased tracks.
 It is also the first recording to include all members of the Bad Seeds, past and present up to the time of its release: current members Mick Harvey, Blixa Bargeld, Thomas Wydler, Martyn P. Casey, Conway Savage, Jim Sclavunos, and Warren Ellis, and former members Barry Adamson, Hugo Race, Kid Congo Powers, Roland Wolf, and James Johnston.
 A second volume, B-Sides & Rarities Part II, was released in October 2021.

 Content

 In addition to the large number of B-sides that make up the majority of the compilation, the record includes two unreleased songs, two unreleased covers, as well as live and acoustic versions of Bad Seeds tracks.

 Some of the tracks were originally released as Nick Cave solo tracks, namely "Helpless", "Cassiel's Song", the Shane MacGowan collaboration "What a Wonderful World", and "A Rainy Night in Soho".